NORTH PACIFIC CROSSING FROM JAPAN TO ALASKA & WASHINGTON

 ALL PRICES ARE IN CANADIAN DOLLARS PER PERSON AND INCLUDE:

-12-Day cruise with all your meals, activities & entertainment.
+12-Day cruise with all your meals and entertainment (shore excursions are not included).
 All your port taxes and government fees.

 “Unlimited Beverage Package” with prepaid service charges & prepaid shipboard gratuities.